bespinian/k8s-application-best-practices/Logging/README.md

 1. we want logs to be easily accessible to log aggregation solutions like fluentd which collect the logs of all containers on a Kubernetes cluster and forward them to a central logging platform and
 1. logs stored in the local file system are lost when a container crashes.

+## Rule of thumb
-Rule of thumb: it should never be necessary to open an shell in a container in order to inspect the logs of an application container.
+It should never be necessary to open an shell in a container in order to inspect the logs of an application container.

 ## Examples